agsb/u2forth.asm/README.md

 b32b6114-2abc-11eb-8261-1be5f55f2874 Thu, 19 Nov 2020 20:12:31 -0300
 # https://github.com/agsb/u2forth.git

-## u2forth
+## u2forth.asm

-  A forth virtual machine, still in C language, more one.
+  Another forth virtual machine, simple and minimal.

-  But this one is for use into avr microcontroler ATmega8, with RISC 32 8bit registers [1], Harvard model, 8 MHz internal clock, 4k 16bit words of FLASH, 1k 8bit bytes of SRAM and 512 8bit bytes for EEPROM.
+  But this one is for use into avr microcontroler ATmega8, with RISC 32 8bit registers [1], Harvard model, 8 MHz internal clock, 8k bytes of FLASH, 1k bytes of SRAM and 512 bytes for EEPROM.

   This is a experience in progress, using avr-gcc -mmcu=atmega8 and to make a startup code for avr-as

-  Just only core primitives are composed in C, its just a proof of concept, not a full forth coded in C

-  WARNING: This C code makes abusive use of goto LABEL:

-  The code is simply a enum, a switch, and many gotos.

   this is a tribute to G. H. Ting, and his books, papers and perseverance.

   SURE, this readme needs updates !

-  __Not operational yet 11/2020__
+  __Not operational yet 04/2021__

   # Goals